Tax Comparison Calculators Utah

 Review the tax breakdown

-The calculator shows how Effective Tax Rate's income tax, property tax, and sales tax combine to create your total tax burden — and how that compares to national averages.
+The calculator shows how Utah's income tax, property tax, and sales tax combine to create your total tax burden — and how that compares to national averages.

 3. 3